iamnovichek/DataOperator/README.md

 # Data operator

-This program is not perfect, but it was written at a time when I had just finished learning the basics of Python.So, don't judge harshly)
+This program is not perfect, but this code was written by me and my friend at a time when we had just finished learning the basics of Python.
+So, don't judge harshly)